 There are some who do this volunteer work that has additional insurance.
 It has become part of their basic policy.
 It was because they realize that they are using their vehicle more than what usually one may do.

 The question is if an accident occurred, would the claim be valid?
 Every Insurance company is different.
 Before they issue a Policy, they will ask a lot of questions.
 They most often want to know what the car will be used for.
 The volunteer firefighter in this situation should be open and honest.
-They should tell the Insurance provider that they are a volunteer firefighter.
-Also, and they are using their vehicle for this.
+They should tell the insurance provider that they are a volunteer firefighter.
+Also, they are using their vehicle for this.

 Some insurance companies may have exclusive coverage in place for this.
 Other Insurance providers may decline to provide the Insurance.
-There is at least one Insurance Company that has dedicated themselves to giving special auto insurance.
+There is at least one Insurance Company that has dedicated itself to giving special auto insurance.
 It is for volunteer firefighters.

 A person that is in this position should shop carefully for their vehicle Insurance.
-It can be time consuming considering there are so many insurance companies.
+It can be time-consuming considering there are so many insurance companies.
 Having to sit down and personally phone each of them would be a tedious task.
 Even going online and making contact with them would present the same challenge.
 The ideal solution would be to ask for a car insurance quote from a company that specializes in Insurance quotes.
 Firefighting information has to be available.
 This info about firefighting should.
 Accurate quotes will rely on this.